-The discussion covered the importance of connectivity and of access to trusted information, the role of fit for purposes systems to capture records during a crisis and accountability for decisions made during the pandemic period.
-Discussion around the COVIDSafeApp highlight that privacy by design and governance of data are key for user trust.
-The move to remote working from home the past six weeks has increased information security and cybersecurity risks, which were explained by reference to examples of data leakage, data breach, shadow IT and cyber-crimes.
-The myriad of information, records, privacy and data challenges arising from COVID-19 require robust information governance structures to meet changed work environments with updated policies, processes and training.
+The importance of connectivity and of access to trusted information, the role of fit for purposes systems to capture records during a crisis and accountability for decisions made during the pandemic period were all highlighted.
+Discussion around the COVIDSafeApp emphasised that privacy by design and governance of data are key for user trust.
+A key focus of the discussion were increased information security and cybersecurity risks with the move to working from home.
+These include the risks of data leakage, data breach, shadow IT and cyber-crimes.
+In summary, the discussion emphasised that the myriad of information, records, privacy and data challenges arising from COVID-19 require robust information governance structures to meet changed work environments with updated policies, processes and training.

 Sonya Sherman on public records, information access and information governance